joshuahanielgts/V.A.U.L.T/README.md

-# Vault Main
+# Vault

 ## Overview

-Vault Main is a collaborative project that integrates multiple components to create a comprehensive fintech solution.
+Vault is a collaborative project that integrates multiple components to create a comprehensive fintech solution.
 The project includes:

 - **Blockchain Chat Application**: A decentralized messaging platform leveraging blockchain technology.
 - **CNN Model**: A convolutional neural network model for processing and analyzing data.